gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-08/index.md

 * Send deployment finished email by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/686
 * Cleanup more preflight checks by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/687
 * Commit code after generating by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/692
-* New error: PrimaryRegion and secret ARN region don't match by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/694
+* New error: PrimaryRegion and secret ARN region don&apos;t match by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/694
 * If on AWS hardware, hardcode the mssfix value to use by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/693
 * Add skip_get_ec2_platforms by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/700
 * Add a link to the deployer infra documentation by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/701